-You must get GCIT eligible health services from a GCIT-designated facility/provider.
+You may also get GCIT eligible health services from a non-designated facility/provider, but your cost share will be higher.
+Eligible health services from a non-designated GCIT facility/provider are subject to the out-of-network copayment, coinsurance, deductible, maximum out-of-pocket and limits, unless otherwise stated in this certificate and the schedule of benefits.
 If there are no GCIT-designated facilities/providers assigned in your network, it's important that you contact us so we can help you determine if there are other facilities that may meet your needs.
-If you don't get your GCIT services at the facility/provider we designate, they will not be eligible health services.